brunoguilherme1/blueskypost/README.md

 }
 ```

-### Search and retrieval
+### 5. Search and Retrieval

-Search is used only when extra context is needed.
+When external context is needed, the system runs DuckDuckGo Search through `ddgs`, filters noisy results, deduplicates URLs, and formats snippets for the final explanation model.

 Main file: